bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 the one by Asano in `O(n lg n)` time.
 A recent algorithm by Mungiu et al seems to be the fastest in practice.
-If you have time and will to consider an improved algorithm, that's pretty awesome, but you shoud definitely do it only after you get it to work the slower way.
+If you have time and will to consider an improved algorithm, that's pretty awesome, but you shoud definitely do it only after you get it to work the easier/quadratic way.
 The papers listed below may be helpful.